-You’ve probably heard about digital marketing.
+You’ve probably heard about B2B digital marketing.
 It’s a way to help prospective customers find your business online and grow your company.
 You might be thinking about giving it a try, but you might also get a little dizzy when marketers start tossing around terms like SEO, PPC, bounce rate, brand awareness and organic search.

 Start with the Basics

-If you were travelling to France, you’d probably want to learn a few French phrases before you got on the plane.
+If you were traveling to France, you’d probably want to learn a few French phrases before you got on the plane.
 The same is true for B2B digital marketing.
 You can’t make informed decisions about digital strategies that will work for your business if you can’t understand what the people promoting those ideas are talking about.

 With that in mind, here are the 10 most commonly used terms in digital marketing: